Weymouth F.C.: Financial turmoil (2006–2012)

+Trust ownership (2012–present)

 In February 2012, club director and lifelong fan Nigel Biddelcombe completed a takeover of the club from George Rolls, whose controversial reign at the Bob Lucas Stadium ended with his move to another club in deep financial turmoil, in Kettering Town.
 Biddlecombe and his board set up a trust which would mean no one person would ever be able to have total control of the club again.
 The shares Nigel, members of the board and most other shares bought over the years were officially transferred into the Trust before the Terras home game with Frome Town on Easter Monday.
 Weymouth finished 17th in the Southern League Premier Division in 2011–12.
 They had looked safe for much of the season but a downturn in form saw the Terras only secure safety on the penultimate day of the season with a 2–1 victory at home to Hitchin Town.
 That season the Terras also made it to the FA Trophy second round proper.
 After beating Chippenham Town 2–1 in round one, the Terras slumped to a 6–0 home defeat against Conference National side Alfreton Town.

-2018–present

-Following reorganisation of the Southern League for the 2018–19 season, Weymouth finished the season in first place of the Southern League Premier Division South, to secure promotion to the National League South.
+Following reorganization of the Southern League for the 2018–19 season, Weymouth finished the season in first place of the Southern League Premier Division South, to secure promotion to the National League South.
 The subsequent champions' play-off with Kettering Town ended in a 1–1 draw.
 Weymouth won the penalty shoot out 5–3, to be crowned overall Southern League Premier champions.